rmountjoy92/VectorCloud/README.md

 * create a way to easily add new scripts and be able to run them with click of an icon.
 * create a 'control' page that contains the remote control SDK example
 * plugin manager
-* create an text box to type in vector commands just like the interactive shell SDK example
 * manage photos and videos
 * interaction with cube lights
 * learn the 'events' module and integrate it in some way